tahzeer/hermes/README.md

 ## Contributing

-If you'd like to contribute to this template, feel free to open an issue or submit a pull request.
+If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 Your contributions are welcome!

----

-This project uses the [Chrome Extension TypeScript Template](https://github.com/tahzeer/chrome-extension-ts) as its foundation.